Houssem Mrezigue

-Houssem Eddine Mrezigue (حسام الدين ميرازيق; born 23 March 2000) is an Algerian international footballer who plays as a defensive midfielder for Russian club Dynamo Makhachkala.
+Houssem Eddine Mrezigue (حسام الدين مرزيق; born 23 March 2000) is an Algerian professional footballer who plays as a defensive midfielder for Russian club Dynamo Makhachkala.

 Career

 In July 2020, he signed a four-year contract with CR Belouizdad.

 On 29 August 2023, CR Belouizdad sent Mrezigue on loan to Primeira Liga side Vizela, with a future option to make the move permanent.

 On 5 February 2024, he returned to CR Belouizdad after an unsuccessful experience with Vizela.

 On 31 July 2024, Mrezigue signed with Russian Premier League newcomer Dynamo Makhachkala.

 International career

 He made his debut for the Algeria national football team on 1 December 2021 in a 2021 FIFA Arab Cup game against Sudan.

 Mrezigue was part of the Algeria squad that finished runners-up in the 2022 African Nations Championship (which took place in 2023 due to the COVID-19 pandemic in Africa), and was elected Player of the Tournament.